jitterted/tdd-game/tasklist.md

 ## Display
 ~~* [ ] Center the cards within their row~~
+* [ ] Nice-to-have: show deck status with # of cards in discard pile and in draw pile

 ## User Actions (Vue)
 * [X] Highlight card for action: (D)iscard or (P)lay